FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 Sometimes, we want to use our PID to maintain a position even after the movement has ended or to make it maintain the same position.
 For instance, if we have an arm or elevator that falls under gravity, we might not want to end PID when we reach the endpoint of our movement.

-When this happens, we can simple remove the clause in our `PID` state that ends the `PID` state if the setpoint is reached.
+When this happens, we can simply remove the clause in our `PID` command that ends the `PID` state if the setpoint is reached.
 This will allow our closed loop control to persist.

 However, one should be careful with this to ensure that there is still a method available to exit the PID state.
 With the system described here, the release of our button is a way to end PID control.
 There are many other methods such as having manual control interrupt it.

 For freezing mechanisms, or making them maintain the same position, it is pretty easy.
 We follow the above steps to remove the end `PID` state clause, and then when we call the `setPosition()` function from our freeze command, we simply set the PID position to the current position.
 A really easy way to implement the `RobotContainer` calling of the freeze command would be to use the `toggleWhenPressed()` function when assigning buttons to commands.

-### Tuning Tip Tip
+### Tuning Tip

-To properly tune, I would also recommend that you comment out the error checking clause in the `PID` state so that the PID is not ended prematurely.
+To properly tune, I would also recommend that you comment out the error-checking clause in the `PID` state so that the PID is not ended prematurely.
 Once the PID is tuned, it can be uncommented.
 This is so that we can accurately measure the overshoot and instability of the system after it reaches the setpoint while tuning, but this is unnecessary once we finish tuning properly.